Jump to:

 It’s true that the thicker the cladding is, the better protection and insulation it can provide.
 There are standards, but options often depend on the style and manufacturer.

-In this guide, we’ll use wooden shed cladding as a reference.
+In this guide, we’ll use wood garden shed cladding as a reference.
 It should help you narrow down your options before buying.
 Ready?

 A Look at Wooden Shed Cladding